MicrosoftDocs/appcenter-docs/docs/distribution/stores/apple.md

 6. Save by clicking **Update**.

 ## Publishing through the CLI
-Using the CLI is an easy way to integrate the App Center's store connection as part of your CI/CD setup like Jenkins or Go CI.
+Use the CLI as an easy way to integrate the App Center's store connection as part of your CI/CD setup, i.e., Jenkins or Go CI.

 Before you can use the CLI, you will need to establish a connection to a destination, i.e., Google Play, App Store, or Intune in the App Center.
-And compile a binary that complies with your destination.
+And compile a binary that us compatible with your destination.

 You can list your stores by using the list command like this:
 ```